 The Natural Edge Mystique

 Live-edge woodworking transforms raw material into art by preserving the natural boundary between tree and bark.
-A mirror frame showcases this organic beauty perfectly – the contrast between carefully finished glass and rough, undulating wood creates visual tension that commands attention.
-Best of all, the raw material costs almost nothing, while the finished product can sell for $400-500 or more.
+A mirror frame showcases this organic beauty perfectly — the contrast between carefully finished glass and rough, undulating wood creates visual tension that genuinely commands attention in any room.
+Best of all, the raw material costs almost nothing compared to what the finished piece is worth.

-This project turns a humble slab – the kind you can find for $15-25 at a local sawmill – into a statement piece worthy of gallery walls.
-The techniques apply to slabs of any size, though I’m working with a piece approximately 20 by 30 inches that will frame an 11 by 17 inch mirror.
+This project turns a humble slab — the kind you can find for $15-25 at any local sawmill if you’re willing to dig through the pile — into a statement piece worthy of gallery walls.
+The techniques apply to slabs of any size, though I’m working with a piece approximately 20 by 30 inches that frames an 11 by 17 inch mirror.

 Slab Selection and Initial Assessment

-Spalted maple offers dramatic dark line patterns.
+Spalted maple offers dramatic dark line patterns that photograph incredibly well.
 Walnut provides rich color contrast between heartwood and sapwood.
-Cherry deepens beautifully over time.
+Cherry deepens beautifully over time, which means the frame actually looks better a year after you build it.
 Black locust offers exceptional durability with a distinctive greenish cast.
-Any species can work – let the individual slab guide your choice.
+Any species can work honestly — let the individual slab guide your choice rather than shopping with a species in mind.

 Moisture content matters critically.
-Check with a moisture meter and reject anything over 12% – high moisture guarantees warping and checking as the frame dries in a climate-controlled home.
+Check with a moisture meter and walk away from anything over 12%.
+High moisture guarantees warping and checking as the frame dries in a climate-controlled home, and there’s nothing worse than a mirror frame that cracks two months after hanging.
 Kiln-dried slabs eliminate this concern but cost significantly more.

 Preserving the Live Edge

-The live edge – that natural bark boundary – requires careful preservation.
-Begin by removing loose bark with a stiff brush, working from the center outward to avoid prying off attached sections.
-Compressed air blasts away dust and debris from bark crevices.
+Probably should have led with this section, honestly.
+The live edge — that natural bark boundary — is the entire point of the project, and preserving it requires careful attention.
+Begin by removing loose bark with a stiff brush, working from the center outward to avoid prying off sections that are still attached.
+Compressed air blasts away dust and debris from bark crevices better than anything else I’ve tried.

-Stabilize the remaining bark with a thin application of penetrating epoxy or cyanoacrylate (CA) glue.
-These products soak into the bark, hardening it against future flaking without creating a visible film.
-Apply in thin coats, allowing each to penetrate before adding more.
+Stabilize the remaining bark with a thin application of penetrating epoxy or cyanoacrylate glue.
+CA glue is my go-to for smaller pieces because it soaks into the bark almost instantly, hardening it against future flaking without creating a visible film.
+Apply in thin coats, allowing each to penetrate fully before adding more.
+Heavy coats just pool on the surface and look terrible.

-If the bark has already separated, consider removing it entirely to expose the cambium layer beneath.
-This smooth undulating surface has its own beauty and requires less maintenance than preserved bark.
+If the bark has already separated — and sometimes it just does, no matter what you try — consider removing it entirely to expose the cambium layer beneath.
+This smooth undulating surface has its own distinct beauty and requires way less maintenance than preserved bark.
+Some of my favorite pieces actually look better without the bark.

 Creating the Mirror Opening

 Rout a rabbet around the back of the opening, 1/4 inch deep by 3/8 inch wide, to receive the mirror and backing panel.
-This step requires careful router work near the irregular slab edges – go slowly and maintain control.
+This step requires careful router work near the irregular slab edges, so go slowly and maintain control.
+A plunge router works better than a fixed-base here because you can see exactly where the bit is tracking.

 Flattening and Finishing

-Most slabs need flattening.
-A router sled – two parallel rails with a router bridge riding across them – allows you to surface any size slab without a massive planer.
+Most slabs need flattening unless you got lucky at the sawmill.
+A router sled — two parallel rails with a router bridge riding across them — allows you to surface any size slab without needing a massive planer.
 Take light passes of 1/16 inch or less, working systematically across the entire face.
+It’s tedious work, but the result is a dead-flat surface that no amount of sanding can replicate.

 Sand the flattened face through 220-grit.
 For the live edge, use a detail sander or hand-sand following the natural contours.
-Don’t over-sand – the goal is smooth enough for safe handling, not furniture-polish smooth.
+Don’t over-sand the edge — the goal is smooth enough for safe handling, not furniture-polish smooth.
+You want it to still look and feel like a natural edge.

 Apply finish before mirror installation.
-Penetrating oil finishes work beautifully, enhancing grain without building up film that might crack over time.
-Three coats of tung oil or Danish oil, with light sanding between coats, creates a satiny surface that invites touch.
+Penetrating oil finishes work beautifully on live-edge pieces, enhancing grain without building up film that might crack over time as the wood moves.
+Three coats of tung oil or Danish oil, with light sanding between coats, creates a satiny surface that literally invites people to reach out and touch it.

 Mirror Installation

 Set the mirror into its rabbet and secure it with mirror clips or, for a cleaner look, a plywood backing panel screwed into the frame.
-Install a wire hanging system rated for the frame’s weight – live-edge pieces can be surprisingly heavy.
+Install a wire hanging system rated for the frame’s weight — live-edge pieces can be surprisingly heavy, and the last thing you want is this thing coming off the wall.
+Double what you think you need for the hardware rating.

 Pricing Your Work

-The math is compelling: $20 for the slab, $15 for the mirror, $10 for finish and hardware.
+The math on these is genuinely compelling: $20 for the slab, $15 for the mirror, $10 for finish and hardware.
 Under $50 in materials becomes a $400-500 piece that sells quickly at craft shows and online marketplaces.
-The perceived value of live-edge work far exceeds most other woodworking projects, making this an excellent entry point for woodworkers exploring the custom furniture market.
+I’ve had pieces sell within hours of posting them.
+The perceived value of live-edge work far exceeds most other woodworking projects, making this an excellent entry point if you’re exploring the custom furniture market.
+Just don’t tell buyers how little the materials cost — they’re paying for your skill and your eye, not the raw wood.